-As long as the property isn’t exempt the landlord must make improvements so it’s more energy efficient.
+As long as the property isn’t exempt, the landlord must make improvements so it’s more energy efficient.
 The EPC will say what improvements could be made - for example, replacing an old boiler.
-The improvements must be made before your tenancy agreement starts.
+The improvements must be made before your contract starts.

 The landlord should get a new EPC when the improvements have been made.
 You should make sure they show you a copy and check that the rating is E or above.

 Don’t sign a contract until you’re sure the rating has changed to E or above.
 Contact your local council if the landlord refuses to make any improvements - you can find your local council on GOV.UK.

 If the property is exempt

 If the exemption is for 5 years, the landlord doesn’t have to do anything to make the property more energy efficient.
 In some cases, they might not be allowed to make some kinds of improvements - for example if the property is listed.

 If the exemption is for 6 months, the landlord will have to make improvements but not until after the exemption has ended.